forrtproject/forrtproject.github.io/content/about/community/about.md

 weight = 10  # Order that this section will appear.

 title = "Our community"
-subtitle = "*In pursuit of the best conceivable educational practices in higher education*" classtitle = "text-center"
+subtitle = "*Raising awareness of the pedagogical implications of open and reproducible science in higher education.*" classtitle = "text-center"

 [design]